Cisco SCE 8000 Topology and Topology-Related Parameters

 •Topology-related configuration parameters—Correct values for each parameter must be ascertained before configuring the system to make sure that the system functions in the desired manner.

-The following sections are descriptions of several physical topologies that the Cisco SCE8000 supports:
+The following sections are descriptions of several physical topologies that Cisco SCE 8000 supports:

 •Multi-Gigabit Service Control Platform (MGSCP) Topology